hyperledger/indy-hipe/text/0154-rich-schema-encoding/README.md

 Encoding properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#how-rich-schema-objects-are-stored-on-the-ledger).

-Encoding's `content` field is a JSON-LD with the following fields:
+Encoding's `content` field is a JSON-serialized string with the following fields:

 - `input`: a description of the input value.